cakephp/docs/en/contributing/backwards-compatibility.rst

        for details.
 ..
 [2] You can change a class/method names as long as the old name remains available.
        This is generally avoided unless renaming has significant benefit.
 ..
-[3] We try to avoid this at all costs.
+[3] Avoid whenever possible.
 Any removals need to be documented in
        the migration guide.